yyf20001230/frank_yang/README.md

 <h3 style="margin: 0rem 0rem 1rem">MatchaNU</h3>
 _(Jun 2021 - Feb 2022)_

-<br>Launched a IOS application to assist Northwestern students with course planning and building navigation
+Launched a IOS application to assist Northwestern students with course planning and building navigation
 <br>Integrated Google Geocoding API to generate building name from scrapped catalog into geocoordinates
 <br>Integrated UIKit with LocationManager in SwiftUI to track location and provide to classrooms navigation
 <br> Used by over 1000 Northwestern undergraduates every quarter; making updates from quarterly testing